ruaruaxu/ruaruaxu.github.io/index.md

 })();
 </script>

-# 👋🦁 About Me

-Hi!
+👋🦁Hi!
 I am a first-year Ph.D. student in Environmental Planning at [UC Berkeley](https://www.berkeley.edu/) in the [Geospatial 3M(Monitoring-Mapping-Modeling) Lab](https://sites.google.com/site/liang3mlab/home).
 I received my M.Arch from [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2025 and B.Eng (Architecture) from [Tongji University](https://caup.tongji.edu.cn/caupen/main.htm) with the highest distinction in 2023.

 I mainly use **GIS, Remote Sensing, and Geospatial AI** to understand **human-environment interaction** from global to urban scale to support planning and design for **well-being and sustainable cities**.
 To study this topic, I utilize large-scale and high-resolution **urban sensing** data and techniques such as LiDAR, streetview, GPS, and social media...